dzangolab/fastify/packages/slonik/README.md

   host: "0.0.0.0",
  });
 ```
-> Note that `migrationPlugin` should be registered after all the plugin.
+> Note that `migrationPlugin` should be registered after all the plugins.

 ## Configuration